 -Ashes-

-I knew I shouldn’t be fighting back, but I was already being tortured.
-How worse could it get?
-So, as he looked at me, I spat him in the face.
+I knew I shouldn’t provoke him, but I was already being tortured.
+How much worse could it get?
+So, as he looked at me, I spat in his face.
 He sneered and stepped back, wiping his face with his sleeve.

-“You are going to regret that!” he told me, before punching me in my stomach.
+“You’re going to regret that!” he snarled before punching me in the stomach.

 -Laelia-

 “Your arm must be killing you.
-Let us take a break,” Rathilion said.
+Let’s take a break,” Rathilion suggested.

-I shook my head, as he reached his hand out to me.
-I had my sword placed against the marble I was sitting on as I leaned my head against the handle.
-It was a beautiful sword with elf runes written on the blade and the handle pure white with a green, emerald stone in the middle.
-It did not curve the way Rathilion’s did, but it was just as deadly.
+I shook my head as he reached out to me.
+My sword was resting against the marble floor, and I leaned my head against the handle.
+It was a beautiful sword, with elf runes etched into the blade and a pure white handle with a green emerald stone in the center.
+It didn’t curve the way Rathilion’s did, but it was just as deadly.

 “Laelia, your arm was dislocated yesterday.
 We should take a break.”